bradleyalexward/Multiomics_preprocessing/README.md

 ## Citation
 Please cite this work if using or building upon it.

 Ward, B. (2026).
 OmicsRefinery: preprocessing for multi-omics data.
-R package version 0.2.1. https://github.com/bradleyalexward/OmicsRefinery
+R package version 3.0.0. https://github.com/bradleyalexward/OmicsRefinery

-Formerly released as `Multiomics.Preprocessing`; the package and both exported functions were renamed in 0.2.1.
+Formerly released as `Multiomics.Preprocessing`; the package and exported functions were renamed in 3.0.0.
 [![DOI](https://zenodo.org/badge/1187038698.svg)](https://doi.org/10.5281/zenodo.19819176)